 - Heat the oven to 325 degrees F. and get a kettle of water to boil for a water bath.

-- Set an 18-ounce (2 ¼ cup) casserole pan into a baking pan and add the rice to the pan in an even layer.
+- Set an 18-ounce (2 ¼ cup) casserole pan into a baking pan.
+Add the rice to the casserole pan in an even layer.
 Set aside.

 - In a bowl, whisk egg yolk with sugar, cardamom and salt.